-We have been asked literally multiple times to explain how to disable a key on keyboard in Windows operating system.
-Why anyone would want to do this is something of a mystery, but for those who want to disable a key on keyboard in Windows 10, Windows 8/8.1 or Windows 7, here is the perfect solution.
+We have been asked literally multiple times to explain how to disable a key on the keyboard in the Windows operating system.
+Why anyone would want to do this is something of a mystery, but for those who want to disable a key on the keyboard in Windows 11, Windows 10, or Windows 7, here is the perfect solution.

 Disable a key for a specific program

-The ability to disable a key for a specific program is one of the key features of this free utility.
-Additionally, there is even an option to disable a key for specific time period.
+The ability to disable a key for a specific application is one of the key features of this free utility.
+Additionally, there is even an option to disable a key for a particular period of time.

 In short, you can use Simple Disable Key to disable all alphabet keys (A to Z), function keys (F1 to F12), Control, Alt, Tab, Esc, Windows logo, Shift, CapsLock, Spacebar, NumLock, Home, Insert, Page Up, Page Down, Delete, End, Print Screen, Scroll Lock, Pause and arrow keys.